WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 Since it is very difficult for humans to generate true randomness, it is good to use a tool to help find a strong password.
-This can be the [Diceware english wordlist](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) for true off-line password.
+This can be the [Diceware english wordlist](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) for true off-line password generation.
 A secure password manager software might also be used, but be careful here.
 ::::